rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### Pre-select radio based on parent state

-The Search Type is updating nicely, but the radio button is not pre-selected on pageload.
+The Search Type is updating nicely, but the radio button is not pre-selected on page load.
 We'll pass the `selectedSearchMethod` prop down to `SearchType.vue`:

 ```html
 <!-- Search.vue -->